Frequently Asked Questions (FAQ)

 When is the next election?

 City elections take place in November of even numbered years.
-The next City election will take place in November 2018.
+There are no scheduled elections at this time.

 Does the City have a charter?